JuliaLinearAlgebra/BLISBLAS.jl/README.md

 ## Usage

-Simply `using BLISBLAS` is enough:
+Simply `using BLISBLAS` is enough to switch to BLIS for BLAS operations.

 ```julia
 julia> using LinearAlgebra